 Each Special Education Local Plan Area (SELPA) develops a Local Plan that describes how it provides special education services.
-Updates to the North Region SELPA Local Plan are currently under review to align with recent Education Code requirements.
+The 2021-22 Amendment to the North Region SELPA Local Plan is currently under final stages of review for approval.

 North Region SELPA Home